Segmented Operations using Matrix Multiplications: MMV-RAM: A model for matrix multiplication AI accelerators

-The $(s^2,l)$-TCU model~\cite{tcu_model:spaa20,scan:tcuICS19}, is a RAM model equipped with a uniform family of circuits that can multiply two matrices $\matA$ and $\matB$ with sizes $n\times s$ and $s\times s$, respectively ($n\geq s)$.
-The computational cost (time complexity) of invoking the circuit is $\OO(ns+l)$, where the first term $ns$ is accounted for loading the data from the main memory and writing the result, while $l$ is a system-dependent parameter that corresponds to the latency of invoking the tensor core.
-The tensor core can read/write $ns$ consecutive words from/to the main memory in constant time.
-Each word (and matrix element) consists of $B$ bits, where $B\in O(\log(n))$.
+\section{MMV-RAM: A model for matrix multiplication AI accelerators}

-\section{MMV-RAM: a model for matrix multiplication AI accelerators}
+In this section we propose the MMV-RAM model by judiciously extending the Vector-RAM model with an \ac{MMU}.
+As illustrated in~\Cref{fig:mmv_ram}, MMV-RAM contains the following three processing units: \begin{itemize} \item A scalar unit, capable of performing basic arithmetic, address calculations, and logic operations; \item A \ac{VCU}, which performs a single vector operation in every step; \item An \ac{MMU}, that multiplies two matrices of size $n\times s$ and $s\times s$ in a single step (similar to the TCU model, but without a delay parameter). \end{itemize}

-We propose the MMV-RAM model by judiciously extending the Vector-RAM model with a \ac{MMU}.
-As illustrated in~\Cref{fig:mmv_ram}, MMV-RAM contains the following three processing units: \begin{itemize} \item A scalar unit, capable of performing basic arithmetic, address calculations, and logic operations; \item A \ac{VCU}, which performs a single vector operation in every step; \item An \ac{MMU}, that multiplies two matrices of size $n\times s$ and $s\times s$ in a single step (similar to the TCU model, but without a delay parameter). \end{itemize} The positive integer $s$ is the only parameter of the model, which corresponds to the (right) matrix multiplication size and it is independent of the input length\footnote{ Typical values of $s$ in existing architectures are $16, 32, 128$ or $256$.}.
+The positive integer $s$ is the only parameter of the model, which corresponds to the (right) matrix multiplication size and it is independent of the input length\footnote{ Typical values of $s$ in existing architectures are $16, 32, 128$ or $256$.}.
 To be more precise, the \ac{MMU} is a uniform family of circuits ~\cite{circuits:borodin77_uniform,vollmer1999introduction} that is assumed to perform a single-step matrix multiplication.
-The VCU in MMV-RAM implements a fixed set of instructions defined by a uniform family of AC[0] circuits, i.e., boolean circuits with unbounded fan-in, constant depth, and polynomial size (a detailed analysis of these instructions is provided in Section \ref{section:circuit_complexity_of_vector_unit}). \Cref{table:archtable} summarizes how existing AI accelerators map on the proposed MMV-RAM model.
+The VCU in MMV-RAM implements a fixed set of instructions defined by a uniform family of AC[0] circuits, i.e., boolean circuits with unbounded fan-in, constant depth, and polynomial size. \Cref{table:archtable} summarizes how existing AI accelerators map on the proposed MMV-RAM model.
+In Appendix \ref{appendix:mmv_ram_extension} we discuss further extensions and variants of MMV-RAM.